abelardogg/ng-1-broadcast/README.md

 # Angular 1 examples of $broadcast and $on

-I'm creating this examples for learn about the comunication bewten controllers, I'm working two scenarios
+I'm creating this examples for learn about the comunication between controllers, I'm working two scenarios

-* parent controller --> child controller 1
+* parent controller --> child controller
-* independent controller <--> independent controller 2
+* independent controller <--> independent controller

 ## parent-->child
 this looks like this....